ffund/ml-notebooks/notebooks/6-knn-voter-classification-hw.md

 For this assignment, you will use a naive search strategy (score each feature independently).
 But,

-* First, divide your training set into a training and validation subset (single hold-out validation set)
+* First, divide the training set into a training and validation subset (single hold-out validation set).
 * I want you to consider **two** different scoring functions of your choice - i.e., compute two sets of "goodness" scores.
 * When computing scores, you should not impute 0s or any other value for `NaN` values in the data.
 Instead, you should compute the score for a feature using only the rows in the training data where *that* feature is not missing.
 * Also, for each scoring function, you will use the `%%time` cell magic to estimate how long it takes to compute the scores.

-Then, if you are using feature selection (not feature weighting), you should use the hold-out validation set to select the best **number** of features to include AND to decide which of the two scoring functions to use.
+Then, use the hold-out validation set to decide which of the two scoring functions to use.
+For each scoring function,

-Alternatively, if you are using feature weighting (not feature selection), you should use the hold-out validation set to decide which of the two scoring functions to use.
+* "Fit" a KNN model (with your custom distance function, random tie break, etc. as discussed above) on the training subset of the weighted feature data.
+* Evaluate the model by computing its accuracy score on the held-out validation subset.

 Also, for full credit,

-* Your solution should not select *all* of the features (if using feature selection).
-Or, your solution should not assign the same weight to all features (if using feature weighting).
+* Your solution should not assign the same weight to all features.
-* Your solution should not select/weight highly the features that are least useful for predicting the target variable.
+* Your solution should not weight highly the features that are least useful for predicting the target variable.
-* Your solution *should* select/weight highly the features are are most useful for predicting the target variable.
+* Your solution *should* weight highly the features are are most useful for predicting the target variable.
 * Your implementation should satisfy the requirements above generally, not only for this specific data.
 (It will be evaluated on other data.)
 * Your solution must be well justified.